espressif/esp-idf/examples/bluetooth/esp_ble_mesh/remote_provisioning/tutorial/BLE_Mesh_Remote_Provisioning_Example_Walkthrough.md

             }
             break;
 ```
-Once the Remote Provisioning Server successfully establishes a Provisioning Link with the Unprovisioning Device, the network provisioning process can be initiated by setting the API `esp_ble_mesh_rpr_client_action` to `ESP_BLE_MESH_RPR_CLIENT_ACT_START_RPR` and passing the address of the Remote Provisioning Server.
+Once the Remote Provisioning Server successfully establishes a Provisioning Link with the unprovisioned device, the network provisioning process can be initiated by setting the API `esp_ble_mesh_rpr_client_action` to `ESP_BLE_MESH_RPR_CLIENT_ACT_START_RPR` and passing the address of the Remote Provisioning Server.

 After the network provisioning is completed, the Remote Provisioning Client triggers the event `ESP_BLE_MESH_RPR_CLIENT_PROV_COMP_EVT`, which returns data about the network information of the nodes entering the network through Remote Provisioning.
 This includes node UUID, node address, and number of elements in the node.